 In Texas, a conviction for failing to adhere to the terms of a valid protective order can result in numerous penalties, including jail time and harsh monetary fines.
-That is why it is critical to hire an attorney who is experienced in handling these types of cases, as early intervention can mean the difference between long term imprisonment and freedom.
+That is why it is critical to hire a team of criminal attorneys who are experienced in handling these types of cases, as early intervention can mean the difference between serious jail time and freedom.

 It isn’t uncommon for parties to try and reconcile their differences after a protective order has been issued.
 However, what they sometimes fail to realize that even good intentions can result in a criminal conviction.
 In other words, any private agreement between people to resume their relationship does not affect the validity of an existing protective order.
 This means that there cannot be any communications between the protected party and the wrongdoer while the protective order is in place.
 The defendant is also prohibited from visiting the victim’s home or place of business, or any other location identified in the order.
-For a victim to resume contact with the defendant, both parties must return back to court and request that a judge either modify or terminate the order.
+For an alleged victim to resume contact with the defendant, both parties must return back to court and request that a judge either modify or terminate the order.

 Keep in mind that without having the order either modified or terminated, you could be charged with a class A misdemeanor; repeated violations have greater legal consequences, including a felony conviction.
 Not only can this land you in jail, it could also damage your personal and professional reputations, potentially making it difficult for you to obtain gainful employment or suitable housing.

-If you have been charged with violating a protective order and are being asked to speak with investigators about your case, do not do so without having seasoned legal counsel by your side.
-Anything you say can and most definitely will be used against you in court.
+The moment you receive a phone call from a detective, you should call an aggressive and experienced criminal defense attorney that has a track record of obtaining favorable results for violation of protective order cases.
 An attorney experienced in handling Violation of protective order cases will be able to review your legal options, advise you of your rights, and help you to proceed in your case with the most solid and effective defense strategies possible.
 Don’t sacrifice your rights – contact the Fulgham Law Firm, P.C. today to learn more about how we can help you.

-Violation of Protective Order
+Violation of Protective Order Laws In Texas